 “Across the cannabis industry, a new generation of workers is discovering that labor unions play a critical role in properly balancing the needs of employees, local communities, and employers,” said UFCW Local 360 President Sam Ferraino, Jr.

 Columbia Care’s Cannabist dispensary in Deptford is the company’s first American location to unionize.
 Columbia Care currently carries active licenses in 18 states.
-The company bills itself as one of the largest and most experienced growers, manufacturers, and also among the top producers of pot products in the nation.
+The company bills itself as one of the largest and most experienced growers and manufacturers.
+They also claim to be among the top producers of pot products in the nation.

 In March 2022, Cresco Labs announced an agreement of the takeover.
 Cresco Labs completed the acquisition before the end of the year.
 This cannabis industry merger will create the largest Multi-State Operator (MSO) cannabis corporation in the United States.